 Tripwire’s file integrity monitoring solution focuses on adding business context to data for all changes that occur in an organization’s environment.
-As such, it provides IT and security teams with real-time intelligence that they can use identify incidents that are of real concern.
+As such, it provides IT and security teams with real-time intelligence that they can use to identify incidents that are of real concern.
 It also helps personnel learn the who, what, when, and how of a change, data which they can use to validate planned modifications.

-To learn more about Tripwire’s file integrity monitoring solution, click here.
+Learn more about Tripwire’s file integrity monitoring solution.

 File integrity monitoring is just one of the foundational controls for which organizations should look when purchasing a new solution.